Parisra/Demand-management-paper/README.md

 ## Access to files

-All files necessary to reproduce the figures in the paper unsing the notebooks in this repository are available at: https://zenodo.org/records/TBD.
+All files necessary to reproduce the figures in the paper using the notebooks in this repository are available at: https://zenodo.org/records/TBD.